CC vs. BCC: What’s the Difference Between These Two Email Fields?

 Cc: Kerry Thomas, Lindy Davis

 Notice that none of the recipients will know who the bcc recipients are.
-Both of the bcc-ed recipients will realize they were bcc-ed but neither Mark or Spike will know who else was bcc-ed with them.
+Both of the bcc-ed recipients will realize they were bcc-ed but neither Mark nor Spike will know who else was bcc-ed with them.
+If any of the recipients listed in the “to” or “cc” fields respond by using the “reply all” email function, then everyone except the people listed in “bcc” field will receive the email message.
+For example, if Kerry responds using the “reply all” function, then you, John, and Lindy will receive the message, but Mark and Spike will not.

-If you are interested in learning more about the ins and outs of email, try taking this class focusing on how to use Microsoft Outlook 2010.
+If you are interested in learning more about the ins and outs of email, try taking this course on how to write better emails.